Mabey Group: History

 Founded by Guy Mabey in 1923, his son Bevil Mabey expanded the company quickly after World War II by buying up spare Bailey bridges from the British Army.
 Mabey then developed a steel modular bridge package for use as highway structures.
 His design was lighter, with fewer components, had twice the loading capability, and could be built to longer spans. and with a much longer life.

 These were extensively deployed in rough terrain in developing countries, and have been used for military purposes, helping British, US and Nato troops establish lines of communication in offensive and peacekeeping operations.
 For example, the Mabey Logistic Support Bridge was used in UN relief operations in Bosnia, Iraq and Afghanistan.

 Mabey bridges have also been supplied for UK domestic purposes; in one week in November 2009, a 50m-span bridge was constructed to span the River Derwent and reconnect the Cumbria town of Workington after the Northside Bridge collapsed during floods.

-Mabey & Johnson also built several permanent steel box-girder bridges, after acquiring the South Wales-based Fairfield shipbuilding and engineering company.
+Mabey & Johnson also built several permanent steel box-girder bridges, after acquiring the Chepstow subsidiary of the Glasgow-based Fairfield Shipbuilding and Engineering Company in 1966, which became known as Fairfield-Mabey.
 Its heavier steel fabricating capabilities helped Mabey build the Erskine Bridge over the River Clyde in Glasgow and the Avonmouth Bridge, and sections of the Humber Bridge, the Britannia Bridge in Anglesey and the City Bridge in Newport.
 Overseas, the company also built highway bridges and flyovers in Central America, the Caribbean and the Far East, and established a US-based company, Mabey Bridge Inc, in Baltimore, Maryland in 1989.